pelican-eggs/eggs/factorio/README.md

 # Factorio

 #### The Factorio Server
-The server supports mods.
+This server instance does support mods.

-The factorio-modupdate egg uses the factorio-mod-updater (https://github.com/pdemonaco/factorio-mod-updater) to update your mods when ReInstalling the Server.
+The factorio-modupdate egg uses the factorio-mod-updater (https://github.com/pdemonaco/factorio-mod-updater) to update your mods when reinstalling the server.

-#### from the developers
+#### From The Developers

 Factorio is a game in which you build and maintain factories.